Starmaster99/Starmaster99/README.md

 - 👋 Hi, I’m @Starmaster99
-- 👀 I’m interested in programming and annoying people
+- 👀 I’m interested in programming and other techy things
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and configuring my Arch Linux system
 - 📫 You can contact me by email: starforce882@gmail.com

 Sorry for bad english, I need more practice.
-I've been going through much lately.
-I entered the university at my home town at the Faculty of Computer Science and wrote some exams.
-Turns out, I'm quite a smart student!
-I got all the A marks for all eight subjects we are learning.
-Stydying here isn't that hard, actually.
-I also started learning C++ and I like Python much more now.
-We barely touched working with memory, but I hope everything will be fine.
-Anyway, I'm on my holidays now and I've got some plans to do here and there.
+Well, we all know that Ukraine has been going through much lately.
+I just can't express what atrocities our "big and friendly brother" is doing to my people.
+Thousands of them lost their jobs, homes, and even friends and relatives.
+Personally I am living in occupied territory, Zaporizhya oblast', and we are having hard time dealing with economic catastrophe here.
+Just trying to live normally and believing in bright and peaceful future.
+I got stable internet connection several days ago and I can come back to learning new stuff.

-Oh, by the way, Happy New Year everyone!
+Stay safe. Слава Україні! 🇺🇦

 <!---
 Starmaster99/Starmaster99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.